margaretmf/margaretmf.github.io/creativewriting.md

 Someone will be there who understands.
 Someone will be there to open the door.
 Someone will be there to let you in.

+It's ok
+It's really going to be ok

 ## Smile ##
 There's a reason to smile today.
 Appreciate the smiles you see from people.
 There's a reason to hope today.
 There's hope for everyone and what everyone is overcoming.